 It’s a really refreshing treat after being out in the heat, but the ice cream was melting like crazy.
 We were rushing to finish it before it turned into a puddle.
 Since I didn’t get to enjoy the ice cream in its perfect form, I can’t say if it’s THE BEST ice cream in the world, but I love the flavor.

-Finally, for our last stop in Cold Spring, we walked to the waterfront for some beautiful views of the Hudson Valley.
+Finally, for our last stop in Cold Spring, we walked to the Cold Spring Pier for some beautiful views of the Hudson Valley.
+The dockside park is a great place to unwind, take in the views, and enjoy the breeze from the water.

 Bannerman Castle